£80.00

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import duties to pay upon receipt (even with the new post-Brexit trade deals, some countries may still charge you import VAT & clearance fees, so please bear this in mind when purchasing).

-Hutchinson Excel tyres, hailing from France and in production during the 1990s (yet still new & unused after all this time!).
-Made from rubber/kevlar and weighing in at 624 grams (the weight and price displayed are for a pair of tyres).
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.
+Specialites T.A.
+Piste chainset (or crankset, if you prefer), hailing from France and in production from the 1950s to the 1980s.
+Made from aluminium and weighing in at 497 grams - incredibly lightweight for a chainset at that time.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO